-Students must be at least 18 years of age and must attend the Mining Preview Day held the first Saturday in March annually at Yavapai College.
-Students accepted into the program must interview with Freeport-McMoRan and be hired as an employee, pass a drug and alcohol test, and complete a security background check.
+Students must be at least 18 years of age and must attend the Mining Preview Day held in February annually at Yavapai College.
+Students accepted into the program must interview with Freeport-McMoRan and be hired as an employee, pass a drug and alcohol test and physical examination, and complete a security background check.
 An information packet is available from the CTEC Campus by calling 717.7107 or 776.2002.